Developing Listening Comprehension in English Language Learners

 - Regular price

+This LAUSD online professional development course is available for LAUSD Salary Points, Salary advancement, and recertification.
 This course explores a number of issues involved in helping learners develop their listening comprehension of English as a second or foreign language.
-Participants will explore and understand factors that affect the success or failure of listening comprehension, examine an adaptable lesson template that can be used to develop the listening comprehension of students, and look at specific listening activities targeted at novice-level, intermediate-level, and advanced-level students.
+Teachers will explore and understand factors that affect the success or failure of listening comprehension, examine an adaptable lesson template that can be used to develop the listening comprehension of students, and look at specific listening activities targeted at novice-level, intermediate-level, and advanced-level students.
 The course will also highlight effective assessment methods, including computerized testing of listening ability.

 - Create pre-listening, while-listening, and after-listening (or post-listening) activities to build comprehension of spoken English, to help their students go through the steps that first language and second language listeners go through when they try to comprehend incoming information.